Teaching and Learning Resource Center

 Concept illustration

-Some students may prefer visual expressions of their learning to written ones.
+Some students may prefer visual expressions of learning to written ones.

 There are disciplines in which practicing multimedia content creation skills may be particularly useful for career readiness, such as architecture, engineering, or graphic design.
 But multimodal assignments are valuable in any course, as they allow students to display their knowledge and skills in formats that better align to their individual strengths, interests, and career goals.